UKHomeOffice/mercury-io-lib/README.md

 Scala library for IO functionality
 ==================================
-General Scala IO functionality such as reading resources, JSON schema validation and web services
+General Scala IO functionality such as reading resources, JSON schema validation and web services.

 Project built with the following (main) technologies: